franxX123/Forkify/README.md

 # Get Started
 1.)
-Once you have downloaded the Forkify folder, install the dependencies by typing in the terminal: npm install 3.)
-To start the application run type the command: npm start
+Install the dependencies using the following command: npm install 3.)
+To start the application do: npm start